Missile Stakes

 The Missile Stakes is an Australian Turf Club Group 2 Thoroughbred horse race for three year olds and older run at Weight for Age over a distance of 1200 metres at Randwick Racecourse, Sydney, Australia in August.
-Prizemoney is A$300,000.

 History

 The race was first run in 1978.
 The event is the first Group race in the new racing calendar in New South Wales.

+Outsiders to have won the race include Plus Vite at 100-1 in 1984 and Hard Empire at 70-1 in 2022.

+In 2020 the race changed from WFA to Set weights and penalties.